 – Tim Berners-Lee Answers for Young People

 In 2009, he worked in a project set up by Gordon Brown to help make UK data more publically available.
-Data.gov.uk
+Data.gov.uk.
+Writing about the importance of the internet, Berners-Lee has stressed the importance of improving communication between people within an interconnected world.

-Tim Berners Lee was recognised for his invention of the world wide web in the 2012 Summer Olympics opening ceremony.
-He tweeted “this is for everyone” at the 2012 London Olympics.
+Tim Berners-Lee was recognised for his invention of the world wide web in the 2012 Summer Olympics opening ceremony.
+During the ceremony, he tweeted “this is for everyone.”
+The tweet was shown live to the 80,000 audience and tv spectators.

-On 30 March 2011, he was one of the first three recipients of the Mikhail Gorbachev award for “The Man Who Changed the World”, at the inaugural awards ceremony held in London.
-The other recipients were Evans Wadongo for solar power development and anti-poverty work in Africa, and media mogul Ted Turner.
+On 30 March 2011, he was one of the first three recipients of the Mikhail Gorbachev Award for “The Man Who Changed the World”, at the inaugural awards ceremony held in London.
+Time Magazine listed Berners-Lee in its list of 100 influential people of the Twentieth Century.
+Time Magazine wrote of Berner’s-Lee:

 He has married twice – first to Jane Northcote.
-He married for a second time – Nancy in 1990.
-They have three children.
+He married for a second time – Nancy in 1990; they have two children.
+He is a member of the Unitarian Universalist (UU) Church and appreciates the liberal, ecumenical approach of the church, which stresses the

 Famous English people – Famous English men and women.
 From Anne Boleyn and Queen Elizabeth I to Henry VIII and Winston Churchill.
 Includes the great poets – William Shakespeare, William Blake and William Wordsworth.